 In just on 30 years it gave up over $300 billion of gold and silver in today’s money.
-And the town above it helped turn a budding reporter into a world-wide literary phenomenon.
-The Comstock Lode and the town it helped create, Virginia City, saw the world’s richest gold and silver run during the 1860s, 70s and 80s, making several of the men who worked, and then later owned the mines, some of the richest in the world.
+And the town located above it helped turn a budding reporter into a world-wide literary phenomenon.
+The Comstock Lode and the town it helped create, Virginia City (it’s not really a city by modern standards but they were hopeful back then), saw the world’s richest gold and silver run during the 1860s, 70s and 80s, making several of the men who worked, and then later owned the mines, some of the richest in the world.
 Young Samuel Clemens visited here in 1863 and stayed for just on a year as a reporter for the local paper.
-After writing much about the mining going on underground, he left to write about his adventures, selling many stories over the years.
+After writing much about the mining going on beneath his feet, he left to write about his adventures, selling many stories over the years.
 And the rest, as they say, is history.
 You may know him as Mark Twain.

 Julie and I visited over the weekend, the same weekend as the famous ‘international’ Outhouse Race where teams of people push an Outhouse up the main street.
 The crowds came for the big event, filling the narrow streets with cars, but that didn’t diminish from the experience of walking around town through the multitude of shops and saloons.
 In fact, it brought many people to the town who visit each year just to live out their gold rush-themed fantasies.
 From a pistol packin’ Sheriff, to several self confessed lawman, the town was full of people with boots, spurs and revolvers.
 Even Stinky the local miner was there with his faithful donkey.
 It’s lucky that Nevada is an open carry state, allowing anyone to openly carry a side arm.
 But in a town like Virginia City, which makes Deadwood look like a holiday park, packing a revolver was as common as wearing boots.